Buying and selling Bitcoins in a developing country can be a very tough process.

 Aside LocalBitcoins there is a popular website that also acts as a P2P marketplace called Paxful.

 Both sites basically offer the same services with similar fees.

 However LocalBitcoins has been around for long, and is generally considered as more reliable.

 Also LocalBitcoins has a wider variety of sellers and buyers.

 Is LocalBitcoins legit?

-The exchange is a great place to buy Bitcoin.
-Personally, I have bought Bitcoin from it several times and never had any issue with it.
-As a rule of thumb, be careful with whom you’re buying from.
+The exchange is a great place to buy Bitcoin, but as rule of thumb, be careful with whom you’re buying from.

 If the seller is new or has negative ratings, it’s best to choose someone else.

 You don’t always have to go for the cheapest buy price – that’s how scammers usually set up the trap.